2010–11 Bangladeshi cricket season: International cricket

 New Zealand played five limited overs internationals, but no Tests, in October 2010, Bangladesh winning the series 4–0 after the second match was abandoned.
-This was the first time of Bangladesh winning an international series against a full-strength Test-playing nation (barring the West Indies series plagued by strikes).
+This was the first time Bangladesh won an international series against a full-strength Test-playing nation (barring the West Indies series plagued by strikes).

 Bangladesh co-hosted with India and Sri Lanka the 2011 Cricket World Cup from February to April 2011.
-Bangladesh did not fare well and failed in qualifying for quarter-finals stage.
+Bangladesh failed to qualify for the quarter-finals stage.